Feature

 Timeseries Indexes

-Timeseries datastreams are generally append only / write once; in order to update data, we either use Elastic API or directly push update to underlying index.
+Timeseries datastreams in Germain are typically designed for appending data and are considered write-once.
+To update data, you can either use the Elastic API or directly push updates to the underlying index.

 Configuration